Is Becoming a Doctor Worth It? The Real Costs of Medical Careers

 Final Thoughts: Is Medicine Right for You?

-Becoming a doctor isn’t just about intelligence.
-It’s about persistence, resilience, and a commitment to service.
+Becoming a doctor requires persistence, resilience, and a commitment to service.
 It’s about writing a story that’s bigger than yourself.
 If you’re ready and willing to embrace the challenges of this career, the world needs you, and I’m rooting for you.

 Frequently Ask Questions